Mgarcia-pajarel/Exercises-Proofs-of-Concept/FETCH/readme.md

 **INSTRUCTIONS TO RUN THE CODE**

 **Challenge solution has been prepared using a Jupyter Notebook in an Anaconda environment.
-In order to see the code and run it please open the following Jupyter Notebook (FetchRewards_Challenge.iypnb).
+In order to see the code and run it please open the following Jupyter Notebook (FetchRewards_Challenge.ipynb) in your Ananconda environment.
+The attached three text (.txt) files contain the sample texts provided.
+As indicated in the instructions I am loading those from files.**

 Requirements: